Why You Should Stop Trying to Motivate Customer Service Employees

 Customer service isn't easy.

-My book, Service Failure, explored the myriad of obstacles customer service employees face every day.
+My book, Getting Service Right, explores employee motivation challenges and many other obstacles customer service employees face every day.